EricWong1994/blog/docs/post/react/index.md

 ### [basename: string](https://v5.reactrouter.com/web/api/BrowserRouter/basename-string)

 The base URL for all locations.
-If your app is served from a sub-directory on your server, you’ll want to set this to the sub-directory.
+If your app is served from a sub-directory on your server, you'll want to set this to the sub-directory.
 A properly formatted basename should have a leading slash, but no trailing slash.

 ```jsx
 <BrowserRouter basename="/calendar">